ImperialCollegeLondon/pyrealm/docs/source/users/pmodel/pmodel_details/arrhenius.md

 * `simple`: This uses the equation shown above, implemented in the function {meth}`~pyrealm.pmodel.functions.calculate_simple_arrhenius_factor`.
 * `kattge_knorr`: This uses a peaked form of the relationship, implemented in the function {meth}`~pyrealm.pmodel.functions.calculate_kattge_knorr_arrhenius_factor`.
+To use this method in a P Model, users need to provide values for the growth temperature
-  This form requires the users to specify the growth temperature $t_g$, which modulates the location of the peak in the relationship.
+  $t_g$, which modulates the location of the peak in the relationship, when creating a PModelEnvironment instance.
+To duplicate the current behaviour of `rpmodel`, where
+  $T=t_g$, the `mean_growth_temperature` can just be set to be the same as the air temperature.

   As noted at the top of the page, we **do not recommend this option** for normal use in the P Model.